-The 20 timepieces that we have listed above all have their strengths that you can harness on your jet setting adventures.
+The 20 timepieces that we have listed above all have their own strengths, which you can harness on your jet setting adventures.
 Each one will be of advantage, especially if chosen wisely.
 They can help you accomplish everything, from measly tasks to record-breaking deals.
 Whether you’re travelling for business or exploring the milieu of nature, these watches may provide you with everything you need on your trip.
 They’re as convenient as they’re stylish – perfect for every traveller who needs something to get them through a hectic schedule.

 Ready to take on your trip?
 Don’t forget to bring one of these with you!